yveskerwyn/awingu/powershell/README.md

 - Listing all user sessions:
   [user-sessions_list.ps1](user-sessions_list.ps1)

-- Get application usage reports using the indexer (data from Elasticsearch):
+- Create an application usage report using the indexer (data from Elasticsearch):
   [indexer.ps1](indexer.ps1)